 That’s where shrimp comes into play.

-A spicy shrimp tacos recipe topped with a creamy slaw?
-Dinner ready in under 30 minutes?
-A flavor-packed meal with minimal ingredients that tastes better than take-out?!
+- A flavor-packed meal with minimal ingredients that tastes better than take-out?!

 Yes, please!

 - Shrimp.
-I like medium shrimp for tacos because they’re small enough to fit into one bite but big enough to not disappear among the fun taco toppings.
+I like medium shrimp for shrimp tacos because they’re small enough to fit into one bite but big enough to not disappear among the fun taco toppings.
 You want your shrimp to be peeled and deveined.

 Step 1: In a medium bowl, combine the shrimp and the seasonings.
 Mix well.